 Federal Pell Grants are available to undergraduate students only.
 Grants do not have to be repaid.
-For the 2000-2001 school year, Federal Pell Grant awards ranged form \$400 to \$3,750.
-The actual award will depend not only on the Expected Family Contribution (EFC) but also on the cost of attendance.
+For the 2003-2004 school year, Federal Pell Grant awards ranged form \$400 to \$4,050.
+The actual award will depend not only on the Expected Family Contribution (EFC) but also on the cost of attendance, and enrollment status (full-time/part-time).